aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

     0.25711         0.05208         0.0601

+We actually built a max-heap manually.
+In the following let's see the general method to buil a max-heap.

 ## Build_max_heap

-We actually built a max-heap manually.
 The method used to build the max-heap with a sift-down-based heapify is called [Floyd's heap construction](https://en.wikipedia.org/wiki/Heapsort#Floyd's_heap_construction):

 > Floyd's algorithm starts with the leaves, observing that they are trivial but valid heaps by themselves, and then adds parents.
 Starting with element n/2 and working backwards, each internal node is made the root of a valid heap by sifting down.
 The last step is sifting down the first element, after which the entire array obeys the heap property.